 This tutorial explains how to set up a website to distribute your plugins.
 It assumes that your plugins are correctly installed in your local ImageJ setup.

 See the Distribution page for a discussion of the benefits of update sites and how they fit in to plugin development.

 By far the easiest method to provide your macros, scripts and plugins to other users, letting them keep up-to-date in the most convenient manner, is to set up your personal update site.

 First of all, please use this thread on the imagej.sc forum to request a new upload account and/or new update site.
-You can also request the addition or removal of uploader permissions to a particular site, or request a password reset.
+You can also request the addition or removal of uploader permissions of a given user to a particular site, or request a password reset for your upload account.